AaltoSciComp/python-for-scicomp/content/cython.rst

 Cython has built-in support for Numpy arrays.

-As discussed in the Numpy lectures (TODO: LINK), Numpy arrays provide great performance for vectorized operations.
+As discussed in the :doc:`Numpy lectures <numpy-advanced>`, Numpy arrays provide great performance for vectorized operations.
 In contrast, thing like **for**-loops over Numpy arrays should be avoided because of interpreting overhead inherent to Python **for**-loops.
 There is also overhead from accessing individual elements of Numpy arrays.

 With Cython we can bypass both restrictions and write efficient loops over Numpy arrays.
 Consider e.g. a double loop that sets values of a 2D array: